menu

 Washington Park North is an urban neighborhood (based on population density) located in Chicago, Illinois.

-Washington Park North real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
+Washington Park North real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) apartment complexes/high-rise apartments and small apartment buildings.
 Most of the residential real estate is renter occupied.
-Many of the residences in the Washington Park North neighborhood are newer, built in 2000 or more recently.
-A number of residences were also built between 1940 and 1969.
+Many of the residences in the Washington Park North neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
+A number of residences were also built between 2000 and the present.

 Notable & Unique Neighborhood Characteristics